-La Joya Tax Increment Reinvestment Zone- (LJTIRZ) The LJTIRZ was created on October 7, 2013 by City ordinance.
+La Joya Tax Increment Reinvestment Zone#1- (LJTIRZ#1) The LJTIRZ#1 was created on October 7, 2013 by City ordinance.
 It provides an important opportunity for the City to partnership with Hidalgo County to develop a viable long-range revitalization plan for the areas of the City which have lacked a wide range of commercial, and single and multi-family housing opportunities.
-The program is funded by the County of Hidalgo's allocation of tax revenues for the subject properties.
+The program is funded by the County of Hidalgo's allocation of tax revenues for the subject properties, and City property tax revenues.